arkig/spark-ec2/README.md

 * Spark in standalone mode (yarn not yet enabled)
 * Tachyon
 * Hadoop DFS running on the instances' local disks.
-* HDFS NFS Gateway (including mounts on all nodes)
+* HDFS NFS Gateway running on MASTER (including mounts on all nodes)
 * Fuse DFS mounts on all nodes
 * Ganglia cluster monitoring